himanshusahay/IMDbSorter/README.md

 ## Developer's Notes
 I decided to write IMDb Sorter in Python because I've never used Python before and figured this was a great opportunity to learn Python by building something cool using it.
 Python also has an advantage over JavaScript (my earlier choice) in handling requests between the client and server.

-To familiarize myself with Python syntax, I completed the [NPR API tutorial](http://www.codecademy.com/en/tracks/npr) on [Codeacademy](http://codeacademy.com).

-Then, aided by [StackOverflow](http://stackoverflow.com/) and the extensive [Python documentation](https://docs.python.org/2.7/), I wrote this program.

 ****